Beijing Hutong Zhang Folk Art Museum

 The Beijing Hutong Zhang Folk Art Museum brings traditional Beijing culture to life.
 Zhang Yujun, for whom the museum is named, decided to share his love for his culture with others.
 Yujun emphasizes the "hutong" (ancient Beijing alleys) aspect of Chinese culture in different ways throughout the museum.

 The two-storied private museum houses a collection of over 1,000 pieces of traditional handicrafts and toys, as well as over 100 vintage photos and posters.
 Every item on display is a treasure of the museum.

-The most impressive part of the museum is the handmade and vivid miniatures of the hutongs and resident courtyards in the 1920s.
+The most impressive part of the museum is the handmade and vivid models of the hutongs and resident courtyards in the 1920s.
 The whole piece extends 100 meters long, covering about 140 old and famous shops and enterprises at that time (some brands still exit today).
 There are also market places, tea houses, opera houses, electrical cable posts and courtyards along the streets.
 Rickshaws are busy running on the streets.
 The clay figures representing people are dotted here and there on the streets with different clothing, characters and poses.

 Besides watching the collections and miniatures, visitors can take part in lots of fun activities here.

-Address: 82 West Gate of Inner Street, Wanping Town, Lugou Bridge, Fengtai District.
+- Address: 82 West Gate of Inner Street, Wanping Town, Lugou Bridge, Fengtai District.